 Nikola Motor announced battery electric variants for their hydrogen trucks Nikola Two and Nikola Tre, which will be offered in addition to the fuel cell versions.
 There will be three battery capacities to choose from: 500 kWh, 750 kWh and 1,000 kWh.

-The company announced the news via Twitter.
-The first of several announcements on the social network announced that both the fuel cell and battery electric versions of the two models will be unveiled at the Nikola World 2019 in Phoenix in April.
-While the fuel cell versions will be designed for long-haul use, Nikola Motor will be targeting short-haul use with the BEV versions.
-“BEV is for inner cities and non weight sensitive applications,” and “Fuel Cell can’t be beat long haul and BEV is good option for short haul,” the manufacturer explained in a second tweet.
+The company announced the news via Twitter and said that both the fuel cell and battery electric versions of the two truck models will be unveiled at the Nikola World 2019 in Phoenix in April.
+While the fuel cell versions are destined for long-haul use, Nikola Motor targets short-haul use with the BEV versions.
+“BEV is for inner cities and non-weight sensitive applications,” the manufacturer explained in a second tweet.
 Background: The BEV version is almost 2.27 tons heavier than its H2 counterpart.

 – ADVERTISEMENT –

-Fuel cell vehicles will nonetheless remain the main focus, as the manufacturer adds.
-The company reckons with 50:1 orders in favour of H2 trucks over the battery electric variants.
-With the introduction of battery electric vehicles, Nikola wants to expand its target group.
-In a further tweet, the company explains the technical data in a somewhat roundabout manner: “BEV semi trucks with 80,000 lbs. use about 2.25 kWh per mile in real life scenarios in decent weather with normal hills on routes so 1MWh gets about 400 miles,” it said on Twitter.
+Fuel cell vehicles will nonetheless remain the focus.
+The company reckons 50:1 orders in favour of H2 trucks over the battery electric variants but Nikola wants to expand its target group.
+In a further tweet, the company explains the technical data in a somewhat roundabout manner: “BEV semi trucks with 80,000 lbs. use about 2.25 kWh per mile in real life scenarios in decent weather with normal hills on routes so 1MWh gets about 400 miles.”
 Taking into account the fact that only 90% of the battery should be used and the possible impact of the weather, Nikola Motors says that the reliable range is 300 miles (around 483 km).